 When do you open the Highland Park Water Tower to visitors?

-Every year, the summer open house is held in conjunction with Highland Fest, usually the third weekend in July.
+Typically, the summer open house is held the third weekend in July.

 The Highland Tower is at the intersection of Ford Parkway and Snelling Avenue in Saint Paul.